 - Boxes: Find boxes to pack your belongings to make the move easier and faster.

-- Donations: Consider donating your unwanted, usable items in Trash to Treasure donation bins located in the lobby area of your building.
+- Donations: Consider donating your unwanted, usable items in Trash to Treasure donation bins located in the lobby area of most residence halls.

-- Cart: A very limited number of carts will be available for use.
+- Cart: A very limited number of carts will be available for use at some residence halls.
 You may check-out a cart for a maximum of one hour.
 Students will be assessed a $15 fee for late returns.
 Because the waiting list tends to be lengthy, we encourage you to plan ahead.
 Cart availability is not guaranteed.
 Try to bring a dolly from home if possible.